 Potential career paths:

-If you enjoy learning about a subject from an interdisciplinary approach while developing a wide array of skills, then a social science major may be good.
-Take time to think about your larger goals—whether they’re career-oriented or not—and how you can achieve them with a social sciences major.
+If you enjoy learning about a subject from an interdisciplinary perspective while developing a wide array of skills, then a social science major may be good.
+Take time to think about your larger goals—career-oriented or not—and how you can achieve them with a social sciences major.

-There are many reasons why people earn an undergraduate degree, and not all have to be career-focused.
-You may choose to use your bachelor’s degree as an opportunity to study a subject that already interests you, broaden your knowledge in a new area, or develop a versatile skill set that will support your future endeavors.
+You can earn an undergraduate degree that may or may not be career-focused.
+You might choose to use your bachelor’s degree as an opportunity to study a subject that already interests you, broaden your knowledge in a new area, or develop a versatile skill set that will support your future endeavors.
 Having a clear understanding of what you want to gain from your time in college can help determine what you should major in.

-Apply to earn your Bachelor of Applied Arts and Sciences from the University of North Texas, which is available in eight concentrations, including social wellness and community, media innovation, and consumer behavior.
+Social science majors have many different disciplines to choose from and provide a wide range of skills to prepare you for various careers.
+Apply to earn your Bachelor of Applied Arts and Sciences—which is available in eight concentrations, including social wellness and community, media innovation, and consumer behavior—from the University of North Texas.
 Plus, you may qualify to transfer between 30 and 90 credit hours toward the 120 hours required to earn the degree.

 Editorial Team